F1 eyes may have opened after Alonso’s Indy 500 flop

 But as Rossi soon found out — and as two-time world champion Fernando Alonso and his McLaren team learned in failing to qualify for the Indianapolis 500 last weekend — getting around Indianapolis Motor Speedway at speeds eclipsing 230 mph is a lot tougher than it looks.

 “I didn’t understand what oval racing was.
-I didn’t understand what IndyCar racing was, because there is no exposure to it in Europe,” said Rossi, an American who moved there as a teenage to and made his F1 dreams come true with seven starts during the 2014 and ’15 seasons.
+I didn’t understand what IndyCar racing was, because there is no exposure to it in Europe,” said Rossi, an American who moved to Europe as a teenager and made his F1 dreams come true with seven starts during the 2014 and ’15 seasons.

 “So when guys haven’t been a part of it,” Rossi said, “they don’t understand how difficult it is, how unique it is to everything they’ve done.
 On TV, let’s be honest, it doesn’t look that challenging, so being a European driver, in your mind you’re at the pinnacle of the sport.
 You think, ‘Of course I can go over there and do that and it wouldn’t be a problem.'”